A share certificate is a document in which the company confirms the identity and holdings of a particular shareholder.

 But if you are a third-party shareholder without a director position and the lot, then a share certificate makes sense to document your ownership interest.

 Here is a template you can copy and use.
 But please don’t rely on it in any way.
 We are not lawyers or solicitors.
-You can get an official document from LawPath or LegalVision but will probably have to pay for it.
+You can get an official document from LawPath or LegalVision and other online document providers but you will probably have to pay for it.

 Example of a Share Certificate